terenceliew/BE_Board_LIEW_ZHOU/README.md

 This system is capable of detecting fingerprint and unlock the door if fingerprint matches the saved fingerprint.
 This system also allows to set a new fingerprint.
 The detected fingerprint ID is loaded to `loadfp.txt` file, whereas the saved fingerprint ID is stored in `savedfp.txt`.
 For this version, only one fingerprint ID can be stored.
 #### Execution
 + By default the values of the fingerprint IDs does not match.
-+ To open the door, changed the ID in `loadfp.txt` so that it's similar to the one in `savedfp.txt`.
++ To open the door, change the ID in `loadfp.txt` so that it's similar to the one in `savedfp.txt`.
 + To close the door, key in a different value of fingerprint ID in `loadfp.txt` than the one in `savedfp.txt`.
 + To set a new fingerprint ID, key in the new fingerprint ID in `loadfp.txt` and create a new file in `src` folder named `setFp.txt`.
 The value in `loadfp.txt` will be copied automatically to `savedfp.txt`.
 Note that the door will not open when the `setFp.txt` file is still present in the `src` folder.
 Delete it to open the door.